AviatrixSystems/Docs/HowTos/FAQ.rst

 Some organizations have concerns about having public subnets in a VPC.
-The concern is that if there were a public subnet in a VPC, users may find ways to launch an instance on the public subnet and associate the instance with a public IP address, thus enabling the instance to access Internet without going through a proper egress firewall (in the cloud or on-prem).
+The concern is that if there were a public subnet in a VPC, users may find ways to launch an instance on the public subnet and associate the instance with a public IP address, thus enabling the instance to access the Internet without going through a proper egress firewall (in the cloud or on-prem).

 The reality